Ihor16/Spending-Organizer/README.md

 ## User Stories

-+ 1. As a user, I want to be able to add new spending entry
+1. As a user, I want to be able to add new spending entry

 For example, spending entry is a class *SpendingEntry* and spending list is a class *SpendingList*.
 When user adds a new spending entry in the app, we want to create a new instance of the *SpendingEntry* class and add it to the *SpendingList* class (class that stores multiple *SpendingEntries*).

-+ 2. As a user, I want to be able to remove an existing entry
+2. As a user, I want to be able to remove an existing entry
-+ 3. As a user, I want to be able to view all entries added
+3. As a user, I want to be able to view all entries added
-+ 4. As a user, I want to be able to sort my entries by:
+4. As a user, I want to be able to sort my entries by:
    1. Amount spent in descending order
    2. Category in alphabetic order
    3. Date in descending order (from new to old)
----
-+ $.
-As a user, I want to be able to add new entry category
-+ $.
-As a user, I want to be able to change an entry's category after creating the entry
+5. As a user, I want to be able to edit entries, e.g., change:
+   1. Title
+   2. Amount spent
+   3. Category